 Is Montreal Safe at Night?
 7 Tips to Know

-The short answer is yes; overall, Montreal is a safe city day and night and it’s safer than Canada’s most famous city, Toronto.
+The short answer is yes, Montreal is generally a safe city, both day and night.
+It’s often regarded as safer than Toronto, Canada’s most internationally known city.

 Pickpocketing

-While pickpocketing doesn’t happen often in Montreal, it does here as many places in the city offer perfect opportunities for pickpocketers to take advantage of tourists visiting the city.
+While pickpocketing is not a common occurrence in Montreal, it does happen, as many places in the city offer perfect opportunities for pickpockets to take advantage of tourists visiting the city.

 There’s no need to be on constant high alert for pickpocketing, as in some places in the world, like Barcelona, known as the pickpocket capital of the world.

-But places like the metro/subway, busy cafes/restaurants, and dense areas full of tourists walking like Old Montreal keep a watchful eye.
+However, places like the metro/subway, busy cafes/restaurants, and dense areas full of tourists walking, such as Old Montreal, keep a watchful eye.

-Other places to watch for pickpocketing are Montreal’s many tourist attractions like Notre-Dame Basilica, Jean-Talon Market, Casino de Montreal, and others!
+Other places to watch for pickpockets include Montreal’s many tourist attractions, such as Notre-Dame Basilica, Jean-Talon Market, and the Casino de Montreal, among others.

-Here are a few tips to avoid pickpocketing on any public transportation: make sure your bags are closed and preferably place your bag front facing rather than on your back unattended.
+Here are a few tips to avoid pickpocketing on public transportation: ensure your bags are closed, and preferably place them front-facing rather than on your back when unattended.

-Another important tip is if you’re wearing shorts/pants with looser pockets, you could be pickpocketed without feeling it.
-Consider bringing a bag or doing the tissue trick: grab a few tissues and place them in your pocket over your wallet/phone your pocket.
+Another important tip is that if you’re wearing shorts/pants with loose pockets, you could be pickpocketed without feeling it.
+Consider bringing a bag or using the tissue trick: grab a few tissues and place them in your pocket over your wallet or phone.

 A stolen wallet is one of the last things you want to happen during your visit.
-So be alert of your surroundings, and when needed, be cautious of your items.
+Be alert to your surroundings, and when needed, be cautious of your belongings.

 The Weather